VictorienDotNet/Taxi-kaiOS/README.md

 # Taxi on KaiOS

-A Simple App who display taxi ranks nearby
+A Taxi App for KaiOS.
+Visit [our website](https://www.kaitaxi.app/) for futher details.